The Rules of Arbitration

-A. Submission to the Arbitration Centre and use of its services for settlement of disputes in any case is subject to payment of costs of arbitration which shall be calculated and received in accordance with the rules on Arbitration costs and the relevant tariffs in force at the time of submission of the claim.
+A. Submission to the Arbitration center and use of its services for settlement of disputes in any case is subject to payment of costs of arbitration which shall be calculated and received in accordance with the Rules on Arbitration Costs and the relevant tariffs in force at the time of submission of the claim.

-C. The Arbitration Centre may adjust the costs in the light of changes in the nature and the amount of the claim in the course of the proceedings.
+C. The Arbitration center may adjust the costs in the light of changes in the nature and the amount of the claim in the course of the proceedings.

 Article 60- If the parties refuse to pay the costs within the relevant time limit, the Secretary General may after consultation with the Arbitrator, suspend the proceeding.
 In such event, the Secretary General shall afford a period of at least 15 days to the parties for payment of the costs.
 Non-payment of the costs within this period shall be deemed as withdrawal of the request for arbitration of the claim or the counterclaim for which the costs were requested but remained unpaid, without prejudice to the relevant party's right to reintroduce such claim or counterclaim as a new proceeding.

-Article 61- The decision of the Centre in such cases is subject to appeal within 20 days to the Arbitration Court of the Centre.
+Article 61- The decision of the center in such cases is subject to appeal within 20 days to the Arbitration Court of the Center.

 Article 62- Decision on the Costs

 A The arbitration costs include the Arbitrator fees, the administrative costs of the Center, the fees and expenses of the expert and other customary legal expenses which may be required for the arbitration proceedings.